 As per the Zoning By-law, a total of 57 parking spaces are required with 43 spaces for the trucking terminal and 14 spaces for the office component.
-The applicant is proposing a total of 42 spaces with four of those demarcated as accessible parking spaces.
-This results in a deficiency of 14 parking spaces.
-Further evaluation of this parking space deficiency is being undertaken by Staff.
+The applicant is proposing 42 spaces with four of those demarcated as accessible parking spaces which results in a deficiency of 14 parking spaces.
+A justification of the proposed deficiency was requested by staff and submitted by the applicant in an addendum.
+Considering the addendum, the nature of the proposed uses and the anticipated employee and customer numbers, staff feels the parking spaces proposed are adequate to service the needs of the operation.